ebertek/ssm/README.md

 ## Configuration
 1. Navigate to **Settings > Devices & services**
 2. Click **Add integration** and search for `Swedish Radiation Safety Authority`
-3. Enter your **Location ID** and **Location Name**
+3. Select your **Station for Radiation Data** and enter your **Location Name for UV Index**
-    1. To find your closest gamma radiation station, navigate to [SSM's radiation level site](https://karttjanst.ssm.se/gammastationer) or [REMon's radiological map](https://remap.jrc.ec.europa.eu/Advanced.aspx) and use the table below to find your **Location ID for Radiation Data**
+    1. To find your closest gamma radiation station, navigate to [SSM's radiation level site](https://karttjanst.ssm.se/gammastationer) or [REMon's radiological map](https://remap.jrc.ec.europa.eu/Advanced.aspx).
+You can find a mapping of location IDs, station names, and REMon IDs in the table below.
-    2. To find your **Location Name for UV Index**, navigate to [SSM's UV-index site](https://www.stralsakerhetsmyndigheten.se/omraden/sol-och-solarier/uv-index/) and look under *Plats*
+    2. To find your **Location Name for UV Index**, navigate to [SSM's UV-index site](https://www.stralsakerhetsmyndigheten.se/omraden/sol-och-solarier/uv-index/) and look under **Plats**.

 | Location ID |         Station         | REMon ID |
 | ----------- | ----------------------- | -------- |